LWAYVE/android-sdk/README.md

 ![Communication Diagram](https://lh5.googleusercontent.com/KHZxmHIvWV1YlFJQUnKQlChGoLBYVeDLnrvbISs1jIDID40APmEApwPNh4zQZ8BMeGgf4SxplgcJ7J0=w1920-h950)

-## Section 2: Installing and Setting Up LWAYVE
+## Section 2: Implementing the LWAYVE SDK in an Android Project
-Installing the LWAYVE and ProxSee SDKs for Android is a simple five-step process:
+Incorporating the LWAYVE and ProxSee SDKs in your Android project is a simple five-step process:
-1. Install the LWAYVE and ProxSee SDKs
+1. Add the LWAYVE and ProxSee SDKs as Dependencies
 2. Generate/Locate Tokens
 3. Initialize the LWAYVE and ProxSee SDKs
 4. Enable Communication Between the LWAYVE and ProxSee SDKs